Hereditarily indecomposable continua as generic mathematical structures: Fraïssé theory

 \begin{observation} Let $\tuple{\K, \L}$ be a free completion of MU-categories. \begin{enumerate} \item If $\K$ is locally complete with a Fraïssé object $U$, then $\K$ is a Fraïssé category, and $U$ is also a Fraïssé object in $\L$. \item If $\K$ is a Fraïssé category, then $\L$ is a locally complete Fraïssé category with a Fraïssé object. \end{enumerate} \end{observation}

-In the classical Fraïssé theory of first-order structures, ages of countable structures are often discussed, while the ambient pair $\tuple{\K, \L}$ forming a free completion is implicit.
-We shall formulate the relative version of the characterization of Fraïssé limits in our setting, so the correspondence to the classical Fraïssé theory is more direct.
+In the classical Fraïssé theory of first-order structures, ages of countable structures are often discussed~\cite[Chapter~7]{Hodges93}, while the ambient pair $\tuple{\K, \L}$ forming a free completion is implicit.
+The classical formulation is that a countable structure is homogeneous if and only if it is the Fraïssé limit of its age, and that this yields a one-to-one correspondence between countable homogeneous structures and (hereditary) Fraïssé classes \cite[Theorems~7.1.2 and 7.1.7]{Hodges93}.
+We shall formulate the corresponding characterization of Fraïssé limits in our setting, so the connection to the classical Fraïssé theory is more direct.
 Later, we shall view the classical theory as a special case of our setting.

 \begin{definition} Let $\K$ be an MU-category.
 A subcategory $\F ⊆ \K$ is called \emph{hereditary} if for every $f ∈ \K$ we have $f ∈ \F$ if $\dom(f) ∈ \Ob(\F)$, i.e. $\F$ is a “downwards closed” full subcategory, where “downwards” means from the domain to the codomain, as is natural in the projective setting.
 Similarly, $\F$ is called a \emph{component} if it is both “downwards” and “upwards” closed full subcategory, i.e. $f ∈ \F$ whenever $\dom(f) ∈ \Ob(\F)$ or $\cod(f) ∈ \Ob(\F)$ for $f ∈ \K$ (this is related to the notion of connected category – see Observation~\ref{thm:projective_cofinal}).